New to running queries in Honeycomb? Check out the introduction to building queries!

 The rollover for heatmaps is different than for the normal line and stacked graphs:

 One of the most powerful features of Honeycomb is the ability to group results based on values in columns.
 Heatmaps work well with this.
-Take the query below, where we’ve grouped by endpoint.
-By default the heatmap of all endpoints is shown (approximating what you’d see if you did the query without the breakdown.)
+Take the query below, where we have grouped by customer.
+By default the heatmap of all customers is shown (approximating what you would see if you did the query without grouping.)

-Note that the rollover displays independent histograms for each group.
+Note that the rollover and results table below display independent histograms for each group.
 This makes it especially easy to see the reason for the bimodal distribution: while all customers are in the lower-valued of the two peaks, only Value Walking and Bicycles Green are in the higher.

 Just as we highlight the corresponding line in line graphs as you mouse over the summary table, we also show the heatmap corresponding to that group: